 Total proctocolectomy with ileostomy surgery is done when other medical treatment does not help problems with your large intestine.

-It is most commonly done in people who have inflammatory bowel disease, which includes ulcerative colitis or Crohn's disease.
+It is most commonly done in people who have inflammatory bowel disease.
+This includes ulcerative colitis or Crohn disease.

 This surgery may also be done if you have:

 - Bleeding in your intestine

 - Birth defects that have damaged your intestines